 Saaremaa municipality coastline

-There are several challenges to creating such planning:
+There are several challenges when creating such a plan:

-The functional zoning is to find acceptable location for different coastline users.
-For fisherman, surfers, access roads to the shoreline and public access to the sandy beaches.
+The functional zoning is to find acceptable location for different coastline users e.g. fishermen, surfers, access roads to the shoreline and public access to the sandy beaches.

 2. Building exlusion zone